 Mulch is also helpful for trees and shrubs, which stops the ground from freezing when placed on the topsoil.

 We know that energy bills start to add up over winter.
 However, if you’re able to keep your central heating on for at least an hour a day, this will prevent your pipes from freezing.

 It’s worth getting your boiler serviced each year so you’re not caught short in the winter.

 Consider green home improvements

-With the Green Homes Grant now in effect, why not find out if there’s anything you can do to get your home winter-ready?
-For example, proper insulation will reduce your energy bills and guarantee your home remains warm and damage-free while you wait for spring.
+With the various energy grants available, why not find out if there’s anything you can do to get your home winter-ready?
+It’s worth investing in insulation and also efficient heating systems to keep your home warm without higher heating costs.